-11. Experience a Candlelight concert
+12. Experience a Candlelight concert

 Candlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations never before used for this purpose in Brisbane.
-Discover the music of Tchaikovsky’s Swan Lake, Warner Bros and more at St. John’s Cathedral this month under the gentle glow of candlelight.

-12. Turn off the lights for Earth Hour
+13. Turn off the lights for Earth Hour

 Earth Hour is a global movement meant to bring attention and urgency to protecting the planet from global warming, climate change, habitat destruction, and other environmental changes threatening our planet’s livelihood.
 The event began in Sydney in 2007, and has since spread to over 190 countries and millions of households.

-The most common way to participate in Earth Hour is to switch off all non-essential lights in your home for one hour on Saturday March 25 at 8:30pm local time.
+The most common way to participate in Earth Hour is to switch off all non-essential lights in your home for one hour on Saturday March 23 at 8:30pm local time.

-19. Embark on a mystery picnic in New Farm
+16. Embark on a mystery picnic in New Farm

 If you like your picnics with some mystery added to them, a self-guided search for a basket containing a gourmet picnic might just be what you’re looking for.
-You will have to work as a team to solve the riddles and interactive clues on your smartphone to find your thoughtfully packed picnic basket.Learn more about this all-inclusive mystery picnic.
+You will have to work as a team to solve the riddles and interactive clues on your smartphone to find your thoughtfully packed picnic basket.

 Departing from Brisbane, the day cruise takes you across the bay to Moreton Island, where you can spend the day exploring Tangalooma Island Resort, with your choice of touring activity.
 Spot local marine life on the Marine Discovery Cruise, snorkel the famous Wrecks or enjoy the ATV quad bike adventure ride.
 Packed with all of the day trip essentials, it’s is a great way to experience your choice of unique touring expedition in nature’s playground.